qadolphe/Running-Form-Analyzer/android/README.md

 ### Overview
 This is an app that continuously detects the body parts in the frames seen by your device's camera.
-These instructions walk you through building and running the demo on an Android device.
 Camera captures are discarded immediately after use, nothing is stored or saved.

-The app demonstrates how to use 4 models:
+The app demonstrates the use of single-pose models:

-* Single pose models: The model can estimate the pose of only one person in the input image.
+* The model can estimate the pose of only one person in the input image.
 If the input image contains multiple persons, the detection result can be largely incorrect.
-   * PoseNet
-   * MoveNet Lightning
-   * MoveNet Thunder
+    * MoveNet Thunder is used to train the classification model, so is recommended for in-app use.
-* Multi pose models: The model can estimate pose of multiple persons in the input image.
-   * MoveNet MultiPose: Support up to 6 persons.
+* Output of MoveNet Thunder is passed into the classification model to determine which phase of sprinting form the subject is currently in:
+    * Float: the moment in which the sprinter's legs are split apart the most, and the sprinter appears to be floating in the air.
+    * Touchdown: the moment in which the sprinter has one leg touching the ground

 ![Demo Image](posenetimage.png)